amandaguglieri/hackinglife/docs/htb-bank.md

 `/var/htb/bin/emergency` catches our attention inmediately.
 Doing a strings on it we can see that it contains a "/bin/bash" command.
 After resolving this machine, I read [this writeup](https://0xdf.gitlab.io/2020/07/07/htb-bank.html#emergency) and got some insights about how to investigate an elf file beyond doing some strings.
 In this writeup, a md5sum is done and googling the hash returned that this elf file is in reality a dash shell.

 Nice.
 Run the binary and you are root.
+If you have spawned the shell you may run into problems.
+Better do it without spawning it.

 ```bash
 ./var/htb/bin/emergency